Abstract submission for posters only has been extended until 9am Monday 21 August (Australian Eastern standard time).

 - Abstracts should be thoroughly checked for spelling and grammar.

-- Authors will be notified of the success of their submission by 30 June 2017.
+- Authors will be notified of the success of their submission within a few weeks of submission.

 - To ensure your abstract is included in the TropAg2017 Abstract Book, all successful authors will be requested to register for the conference by 21 August 2017.
 Full Conference and single day registrations will be available via the registration portal.